 3. Information, firmware upgrade

-Surfing around OCZ's forums we got some interesting information about the important SMART flags.
-The D0 and D1 flags seem to be more important for the SSD users.
-For example the D0 equals with the Erase count Average, while the D1 equals with the Remaining drive life in % by Erase count.
-If your have indications that your drive is close to a failure, the the D1 value will start to degrade and you will be prompted to backup data to another storage medium.
+The D0 flag equals to the Erase count Average, while the D1 flag tells us something about the remaining life of the drive by Erase count.
+If a drive's failure is close, the the D1 value will start to degrade and you will be prompted to backup your data to another storage medium.

-Our tests showed that after 24hours of continuous reading/writing cycles we saw a decrease in reading/writing speeds, which should be considered as "normal" for an SSD drive:
+The wiper.exe partially will restore the full speed of the drive.
+Our tests showed that after 24hours of continuous reading/writing tasks, a decease in the reading/writing speeds will be noticed, which however should be considered as "normal" behavior for an SSD.

-Running wiper.exe will eventually bring recover your drive's performance:
+Running wiper.exe will eventually restore your drive's performance: